gangadharmalagar/LearnCoding/README.md

 # LearnCoding
 Learn to code
-My name is Gangadhar Malagr
+My name is Gangadhar Malagar